123AB/ET4310Lab1/Lab2.md

 As the CPU were not being used to full potential with 5 c5.18xlarge, we decided to replace c5 machines with m4.10xlarge.
 Another reason to do so was the price difference but we did not notice any improvement in cost and the time doubled.

-We further tested replacing c5.18xlarge instances with c5.9xlarge instances
+We further tested replacing c5.18xlarge instances with c5.9xlarge instances.
+This did not lead to any improvement as the time of execution doubled and the cost didn't decrease.
+The results have been summarized in table below.
-## Results (Noor)

 | Master          | Core                        | Time    | Cost per instance (EC2, EMR, EC2, EMR) | Cost     |
 | --------------- | --------------------------- | ------- | -------------------------------------- | -------- |
 | 1 c4.8xlarge    | 20 c4.8xlarge               | 294     | 1.591, 0.27, 1.591, 0.27               | 3.19     |